M-S-10/MehtabShaik10/README.md

 ![Innovator Badge](https://img.shields.io/badge/Innovator-%E2%9C%A8-green)
 ![Engineering Enthusiast Badge](https://img.shields.io/badge/Engineering%20Enthusiast-%E2%9C%A8-blue)

-I'm a passionate Electronics and Communication Engineering student with a burning curiosity for Embedded Systems, VLSI, and Robotics.
-Currently honing my skills in both hardware and AI/ML with a minor in Artificial Intelligence & Machine Learning.
+I'm a passionate Electronics and Communication Engineering student with a burning curiosity for Embedded Systems and Semiconductor R&D. Currently honing my skills in both hardware and AI/ML.

 ## 👨‍💻 About Me

 - 🎓 Pursuing B. Tech in ECE with a minor in AI/ML
-- 💡 Innovator, Leader, and Prototyping Consultant
+- 💡 Innovator, Leader, and Engineer
-- 🛠️ Expertise in Embedded Systems and Robotics
+- 🛠️ Expertise in Embedded Systems
 - 🚀 Winner of BUILD Program by IIT-H, with the revolutionary project, [RoboVista](https://link_to_project)

 ## 🛠️ Tech Stack

-- **Languages:** C++, Python, Verilog
+- **Languages:** C, C++, Python, Java, Verilog, VHDL
 - **Tools:** MATLAB, Altium, Quartus, TensorFlow
-- **Frameworks:** [List any relevant frameworks/libraries]
+- **Frameworks:** BeautifulSoup, Selenium

 ## 🚀 Current Projects